tomovicj/singi-alert/README.md

 # Singi Alert
-Singi alert is python script used to send a discord message thru webhook when a new news post releases on [Singidunum University web site](https://singidunum.ac.rs/) or on one of their faculty websites.
+Singi alert is python script used to send a discord message thru webhook when a new news post releases on [Singidunum University website](https://singidunum.ac.rs/) or on one of their faculty websites.

 **DISCLAMER: This project is a third-party development and is not affiliated with or endorsed by the university administration.
 The purpose of this project is solely for educational and informational purposes.
 Any actions or consequences resulting from the use of this project are the sole responsibility of the user.**